rndme/nostache/README.md

 ## Compared to Mustache, Handlebars, and Hogan
 Nostache is congruent with Mustache/Hogan, with many added features.
 It's not logic-less (JS expressions can be used mid-template).
 Nostache needs pure functions, so it uses `this` in front of plain injections (see below).
 Those injections are also not HTML escaped by default like Mustache. you can both prefix `this` and HTML escape injections using the `{{=name}}` tag.

-Mustache also differs with minor features: it's hoisting of context, allowing lambdas in data (functions that return functions), iterating the whole data argument as an array using `{{#.}}{{.}}{{/.}}`, allowing non-valid property identifiers like `{{#person?}}`,  and allowing custom delimters, none of which nostache supports.
+Mustache also differs with minor features: it's hoisting of context, allowing lambdas in data (functions that return functions), iterating the whole data argument as an array using `{{#.}}{{.}}{{/.}}`, allowing non-valid property identifiers like `{{#person?}}`, imports importing imports, and allowing custom delimters, none of which nostache supports.
 Despite the limits, Nostache passes about 3/4 of Mustache's unit tests, with the failing ones mainly relate to hoisting and the above-noted differences on seldom-used features.

 Handlebars shares many capabilities with Nostache, but Nostache syntax is more explict on the closing tags, ex. `{{/title}}{{/comments}}` instead of `{{/if}}{{/each}}`.
 Nostache is also the only mustache engine (afaik) that uses ES6 template strings instead of a full-blown parser.